by Misty Cox, FNP-C, WHNP-BC, Family Nurse Practitioner

 The COVID-19 vaccine is highly recommended to fight against the coronavirus and variants, like delta.
 This vaccine is now available for everyone age 12 and older.
 For the most current information on the COVID-19 vaccine, please visit the CDC website.

-If you have questions about what vaccinations you and your family need, please contact the DMG primary care location near you.
+If you have questions about what vaccinations you and your family need, DMG primary care providers (PCP) are here for you.
+To find a DMG PCP at a location near you, click here.
 We’re here to support the health of you, your family, and the entire community.